How to Cite PowerPoint Presentations in APA Style

 Narrative citationMadison (2016)

 Depending on whether the presentation to be cited is in the public domain or is not available for readers to access, the format of PowerPoint citation will be a little different.
-Also, you may need to do the opposite – namely, to cite elements on your PPT slides, like direct quotations, images, or tables – in APA style.
+Also, you may need to do the opposite – namely, to cite elements on your PPT slides, like direct quotations, images, or tables – in APA format.
 Read this article to learn how to do both of these things correctly.

-Published PowerPoint presentations are typically available on the Internet.
-When citing such presentations, be sure to include the term “PowerPoint slides” in brackets, and then embed a URL address that leads directly to the source.
+Published PowerPoint presentations are typically available on the net.
+When citing such presentations, be sure to include the term “PowerPoint slides” in brackets, and then embed a URL address that leads directly to the original source.
 Since a PowerPoint presentation is a standalone piece of content that is not archived, you need to include “Retrieved from” before the URL.

 Format: